Online MA Strategic Communication

 - Demonstrate the ability to ethically communicate information to diverse audiences.

-The Online MA Strategic Communication program is a terminal professional degree program.
+The Online MA Strategic Communication program is a professional degree program.
 It is structured to provide opportunities for those interested in career transition or advancement in professional communication positions.
-The program is non-thesis, involves limited theory, does not include a classroom teaching component or active research assignment, and therefore should not be considered a preparatory stepping stone to most PhD programs or teaching at a collegiate level.
+The program is non-thesis, involves limited theory, does not include a classroom teaching component or active research assignment.

 - All courses are 100% online and include weekly online instructor office hours, frequent student self-assessment tools & ongoing interaction with other students.